nkane/nkane.github.io/_posts/2025-07-05-go-generics.markdown

 ## Type sets

 In Go, when using generics the types we're passing to the generics are called _type constraints_.
-These _type constraints_ must be defined `interface` types; however, prior to the addition of generics interfaces in Go were just function signatures that a concrete type could implement to implicitly be consider a type of that interface.
+These _type constraints_ must be defined as `interface` types; however, prior to the addition of generics, interfaces in Go were just function signatures that a concrete type could implement to implicitly be considered a type of that interface.
 For more information, check out the post I did on [interfaces](/blog/engineering/go/2024/10/06/go-interfaces.html).
 In order to help group types together, interfaces in Go were looked at in a new way.
 This new way was that an interface can define a set of types with some added syntax.

-The newly added syntax looks like the bitwise operators `|` and `~`; however, in this particular use case the `|` token is used like union of the types and the `~` token means the set of all types whose underlying type is of that particular referred type.
+The newly added syntax looks like the bitwise operators `|` and `~`; however, in this particular use case the `|` token is used like a union of the types and the `~` token means the set of all types whose underlying type is of that particular referred type.
 The `constraints` package actually wraps up some of the most common ones we might want to use.
-For instance in our previous code block, we used `constraints.Ordered` which is really defined as the following:
+For instance, in our previous code block, we used `constraints.Ordered` which is really defined as the following:

 ```go
 type Ordered interface {
 	Integer | Float | ~string
 }
 ```

+The `Integer` and `Float` types are themselves interfaces that define unions of built-in numeric types.
+The `~string` means any type whose underlying type is `string`, so both `string` and custom types like `type Name string` would satisfy this constraint.

 The above interface declaration defines `Ordered` to be the set of all `Integer`, `Float`, and `string` types.
 So far, everything looks pretty simple.
-Let's take a look at what kind of [Go assembly][go-asm] is produce by some simple examples.
+Let's take a look at what kind of [Go assembly][go-asm] is produced by some simple examples.

 ## Monomorphization and Dictionary Passing

-The process of [monomorphization][monomorph] is the generation of specialized version of generic functions or types at compile time based on the types used when calling a generic function; however, in the case of interfaces where the type information is not known at compile time, Go uses an approach called [dictionary passing][fgg2go] which type involves passing a type dictionary data structure to the function at runtime.
+The process of [monomorphization][monomorph] is the generation of specialized versions of generic functions or types at compile time based on the types used when calling a generic function; however, in the case of interfaces where the type information is not known at compile time, Go uses an approach called [dictionary passing][fgg2go] which involves passing a type dictionary data structure to the function at runtime.

 ```go